-This bill amends current law regarding the expiration of inactive Class C alcoholic beverage licenses, which typically must expire after being inactive for two consecutive two-year license terms.
-The bill introduces an exemption for licenses held by developers, redevelopers, or their affiliates, as well as tenants of these entities, if the license is intended for use in a redevelopment, improvement, or revitalization area that is at least 250,000 square feet and has received municipal site plan approvals.
-This exemption aims to accommodate the varying timelines associated with such projects.
+This bill amends current law regarding the expiration of inactive Class C alcoholic beverage licenses, which typically must be renewed or will expire after remaining inactive for two consecutive two-year license terms.
+The governing body of a municipality has the discretion to extend this period by an additional year.
+However, the bill introduces an exemption to this expiration rule for licenses held by developers, redevelopers, or their affiliates, as well as tenants of these entities, provided the license is intended for use in a redevelopment, improvement, or revitalization area that is at least 250,000 square feet and has received site plan approvals from the municipality.

 Statutes affected: Introduced: 33:1-12.39